Coding15life/css-project/README.md

 - [ ] Our design standards
 - [ ] Our goals for this website
 - [ ] Libraries to be used
-- [ ] Appoint someone to commit code on an alternate-day basis
+- [ ] Appoint someone to commit code on an alternate-day basiss